pabslow/ImapNotes3/README.md

 ### Translations

-This app is translated at: <a href="https://hosted.weblate.org/projects/ImapNotes3/">
+This app can be translated at: <a href="https://hosted.weblate.org/projects/ImapNotes3/">
 https://hosted.weblate.org</a>.
 Your help is greatly appreciated.
+If your favourite language is missing, just drop me an email.

 ### History